COSMO-ORG/fieldextra-wiki/Planning.md

        > define set of dimensions supported
        > define required / optional meta-information
        > follow CF standard
-     + [-> vXXXXXX] [jmb;1w;CORSO-A,INCA,BAFU,DATA4WEB;to be evaluated] [issue #30]
-       Add support for combining location dependent height correction and lateral weighted average
-       > output at specified locations: new location_to_gridpoint algorithm, keep multiple grid points for each location during data reduction, automatically compute weighted average in the last processing iteration
-       > output on an external grid: new type of data reduction declared in in/out file definition (refers to some INCORE HSURF), keep multiple copies of each grid point during data reduction (one copy for each contributed target grid point), automatically compute weighted average in the last processing iteration
      + [-> vXXXXXX][1w] [issue #49]
        New import / export format for temporary files
        > instead of GRIB